What are you doing to intentionally move toward racial and economic unity/diversity in your church or organization?

 However, there has to be a practical plan.

 Seeing churches respond to the message of my book, Neighborliness, has been awesome, but I my favorite piece of the journey has been seeing the way that pastors and community leaders have reached out to me asking about next steps.

 I believe that churches need to naturally address issues of racial and economic injustice well after the national attention on this topic dies down.
 However, this needs to be done in a strategic, intentional, and courageous way that shows understanding of the depth and complexity of these issues in our churches and organizations.

-I had the joy of working with Dr. Mike Rakes at Winston-Salem First Assembly to develop a nine-month plan to practically help churches and organizations move toward racial and economic diversity/unity.
+I had the joy of working with Dr. Mike Rakes at Winston-Salem First Assembly to develop a six-month plan to practically help churches and organizations move toward racial and economic diversity/unity.

 Courageous leaders take courageous, intentional, and strategic steps.
 I have seen pastoral teams and leadership teams of churches and organizations take courageous steps for personal and systemic change in their church and community.

 If you’re interested in taking a similar journey, I would love to help you develop a plan.
 If I’m not the right person, I would love to point you to others that can help you develop your plan.
 The bottom line is this: every church and every organization needs a plan.